JSchwerdtner/Predictive-Maintenance-of-Induction-Motor-Bearings/README.md

 Train the model: Save this file inside the src/ folder.
 It supports both Remaining Useful Life (RUL) Regression and Bearing Health Classification, and exports the trained model as a .pkl file.

+Start the app with the command: streamlit run src/app.py